 For all judicial authorizations, including judge only warrants, peace officers should contact the Justice Centre.
-Do not attend your local courthouse in-person.
+Do not attend your local courthouse in-person, unless you have an application under s.
+49 of the Community Charter.

 Until further notice, all applications for judicial authorization that can be made by telecommunication should be made by telecommunication for judicial consideration, unless a judge or justice directs otherwise.
 In-person applications for all applications that can be made by telewarrant pursuant to section 487.1 of the Criminal Code will not be accepted by the Justice Centre.